 Overall, while one can't do anything about the genes they are born with, committing to a healthier lifestyle will certainly lower the risk of contracting breast cancer.
 Some preventative measures that one can take to avoid breast cancer, include:

-- besides the fact that exercise has many health benefits in general, research2 from the University of Minnesota’s Department of Food Science has found that physical activity greatly reduces the risk of developing breast cancer.
+- Regular exercise: besides the fact that exercise has many health benefits in general, research2 from the University of Minnesota’s Department of Food Science has found that physical activity greatly reduces the risk of developing breast cancer.
 It changes the way the hormone oestrogen is broken down, where lower levels mean less chance of contracting breast cancer.

-- Breast Cancer Org states that when compared to women who don't drink at all, women who have three alcoholic drinks per week have a 15% higher risk of getting breast cancer.
+- Lowering alcohol consumption: Breast Cancer Org states that when compared to women who don't drink at all, women who have three alcoholic drinks per week have a 15% higher risk of getting breast cancer.
 Experts estimate that the risk of breast cancer goes up another 10% for each additional drink women regularly have each day.4

 Looking at the advances in cancer treatment, the breast cancer mortality rate has dropped significantly.
 Sadly if you are diagnosed, there’s no denying that surviving cancer will impact all aspects of your life, including your financial wellbeing.
 Thus, it becomes critical to invest in dread disease cover, so that in the instance that you do contract breast cancer [or any other dread disease] you will reduce the financial impact that the diagnosis may have on your current lifestyle.
 This type of cover can be used to replace your income, cover living expenses, car instalments, bond repayments and any of your medical expenses.